Église Notre-Dame-de-la-Nativité de Bercy: Interior

-A small statue of the monk Émilion de Combes, patron saint of wine merchants, is also on display, as the church is located in the warehouse district of Bercy.
+A small statue of the monk Émilion de Combes, patron saint of wine merchants, is also on display, as the church is located in the district of wine warehouses of Bercy.

 A contemporary painting, Divine Light (Annunciation), located in front of the choir, is a work by Monique Baroni (1930-2016).
 A tin foil sculpture represents the Good Thief.
 It is the work of Michel Laude and dates from 1996.

 The organ was built by the brothers Stolz & Frères, sons of Jean-Baptiste Stoltz, around 1880.
 It consists of two keyboards with mechanical action and thirteen stops.